10 Best Technical Analysis Books [Updated 2021]

 Best takeaway from this book

 - Introduces Elliott wave theory to study stock market movements and make intelligent moves in keeping with the emerging patterns.

-- Not one of the easiest reads for even a trader but worth the time spent if one wishes to learn the inherent patterns underlying stock market behaviour.
+- Not one of the easiest technical analysis book to reads for even a trader but worth the time spent if one wishes to learn the inherent patterns underlying stock market behavior.